 When it comes to adolescents and sex, we now teach kids that a prerequisite for appropriate sexual activity — and the way to avoid abuse — is consent.
 Consent needs to be explicit, and it needs to be given repeatedly as a sexual encounter becomes more intimate.

 While that concept might seem simple, many teenagers find it awkward and difficult to ask, grant or withhold consent.

 One way to help kids get better at both setting and respecting boundaries is to give them lots of practice at doing both when they’re younger.
 And for parents to address the issue directly in the context of sex when they get to be teenagers.

-Even parents who start talking about consent early on may be in for their share of eye-rolling and exclamations of “Ew!” when sex becomes part of the conversation, says Dr. David Anderson, a clinical psychologist at the Child Mind Institute.
+Even parents who start talking about consent early on may be in for their share of eye-rolling and exclamations of “Ew!” when sex becomes part of the conversation, says David Anderson, PhD, a clinical psychologist at the Child Mind Institute.
 But that shouldn’t stop parents from raising it.

 “One of the big lessons we want to be sending to kids at any age is that that there are two people to consider here.
 So often when sexual assault or any kind of unwanted attention occurs it’s because the person applying the pressure is so focused on their own wants,” Dr. Anderson explains.
 For kids to truly understand consent, he says, they need to view others with empathy — something that doesn’t always come naturally during the self-centered years of adolescence.

 The stereotype of non-consensual sex includes a woman repeatedly saying “No,” and a man who ignores what she says and acts, perhaps violently.
 But the reality isn’t always like that.

 “When one or both parties are feeling some kind of pressure, they may end up doing something they regret,” says Dr. Anderson.
 Parents should address the dangerous role of pressure — feeling or applying it — when it comes to consent.